spacetelescope/jwst/docs/jwst/assign_wcs/main.rst

 intermediate coordinate frames.
 The basic WCS keywords are used to create the transform from frame ``v2v3`` to frame ``world``.

+For image display with software like DS9 that relies on specific WCS information, a SIP-based approximation to the WCS is fit.
+The results are FITS keywords stored in ``model.meta.wcsinfo``.
+This is not an exact fit, but is accurate to ~0.25 pixel and is sufficient for display purposes.
+This step, which occurs for imaging modes early, is performed by default but can be switched off, and parameters controlling the fit can also be adjusted.

 Basic WCS keywords and the transform from ``v2v3`` to ``world``